 Ecosystem Disruption and Missing Black Vultures

 I have observed Migratory Egrets and Herons for the last five years during breeding season in Brackenridge Park.
 The waterbirds migrate from the Gulf of Mexico coastline, Mexico, Central or South America and include three species listed on the State’s Wildlife Action Plan or TCAP as a Species of Greatest Conservation Need (SGCN).
-One species, the Little Blue Heron is listed as a “Species of High Concern” by the US Fish and Wildlife Service since 2021.
+One species, the is listed as a “Species of High Concern” by the US Fish and Wildlife Service since 2021.
 Texas Species of Greatest Conservation Need.

 Each spring a new cycle of life begins.
 Every animal and plant species has its own specific life cycle, all life cycles follow the same pattern.
 A new organism is born, it grows, matures, and eventually reproduces to create a new life cycle of animals.
 Each year nature regulates itself with the natural loss of chicks with Black Vultures providing their ecosystem services.